PropetHI/Orell/README.md

 # HBV202G Final Project
-A project that uses a calculator to calculate the sum of two numbers.
+A Calculator made for the final project.

-This project is a javaFx application that uses a calculator to calculate the sum of two numbers.
+This project uses JavaFX for the frontend and is able to calculate any number of expressions together.

--'src/main/java/adrian/roszkowski/orell/frontend/reiknivelApplication.java'  The main function is located in the application, and when running, calls methods in other functions, and acts as the entry point for code execution